 CUC Discussion on The Ordinariate of Our Lady of Walsingham

 Ten years on from the establishment of the Ordinariate, how should this project for the quest for Christian unity now be seen?
-The CUC invite you to join in a conversation, via Zoom, about this and other aspects of the Ordinariate between Bishop Paul Hendricks, Assistant Bishop in the Archdiocese of Southwark, and Fr Christopher Pearson OLW.
+The CUC held an online event on 14th April where there was a discussion on this and other aspects of the Ordinariate between Bishop Paul Hendricks, Assistant Bishop in the Archdiocese of Southwark, and Fr Christopher Pearson OLW.